norment/ecrm20_escaperoom/README.md

 We recommend to "close" the Escape Room before the event to avoid peeking.
 One can either make the repository private (if that option is available).
 The website can also be closed from the user-end by replacing the menu items with a link to the `closed.md` file in the `items` folder.
 Everything else on the website remains available for testing if you know the links to access the other pages in the Escape Room.

 The Escape Room is build as a simple Hugo website using the "Sam" theme designed by [Victoria Drake](https://github.com/victoriadrake) and adapted and modified by [Daniel Roelfs](https://github.com/danielroelfs).
+This virtual escape room is based on a physical version by [Katrine Sundsbø](https://twitter.com/katrinesundsbo)

 The website for the Escape Room can be hosted on GitHub pages and Netlify.